 2. More free weights, less machines: Weight machines have evolved into comfortable, cushioned benches which provide maximal support while you push weights up and down or forward and backward.
 Machines work very isolated muscle groups and do not challenge your sense of balance or sense of orientation.
 These are senses you need if you want to maintain a steady gait as you age, and prevent injuries as you engage in activities and sports that require agility.
 Lifting free weights like dumbbells and kettlebells or incorporating more challenging body weight exercises like yoga, will keep your balance centers in check.
 The good news is that these types of exercises can be done outdoors or in the comfort of your own home.

 3. Avoid being a turtle: Move closer to your desktop and steering wheel so you’re not hunched forward while working and driving.
 Be posture-conscious in all of your activities.
 Try standing more and consider a standing workstation at home and work.
 Useful posture thoughts are thinking of your head crowning your spine and keeping those shoulders back.
 Of course this is tough to do if you’ve got weak upper back muscles, so strengthening these muscles by lifting weights will help you maintain your posture and prevent you from joining an ever growing squadron of turtles.

 And above all…remember to be strong, be well-balanced, and walk with your head held proudly above your spine!

-This blog post is contributed by Ronesh (Ron) Sinha, M.D., Palo Alto Medical Foundation Internal Medicine.
-Dr. Sinha works closely with the South Asian community to help reduce heart disease and diabetes risk, and provides corporate health lectures to promote wellness in the workplace.
-Dr. Sinha holds clinical faculty positions at UCLA; Stanford University School of Medicine; and the UCSF School of Medicine.
-He teaches Stanford and UCSF medical students.
+Ronesh (Ron) Sinha, M.D., a Palo Alto Medical Foundation internal medicine doctor, works closely with the South Asian community to help reduce heart disease and diabetes risk, and provides corporate health lectures to promote wellness in the workplace.
+You can follow him on Twitter at @roneshsinha.